 How to communicate while disagreeing

-Poor communication is the number one reason why most couples begin the journey of marriage and couple’s counseling.
+Poor communication is the number one reason why most couples begin the journey of premarital counseling or couples counseling.
 Most of the time, arguments are not really about the dirty dishes.
 They are about each partner’s ability to respect each other by seeing the other’s point, feel heard, understood, and collaborate on compromise and repair.
-One essential communication skill is to remember that neither of you are mind readers, no matter how long you’re known each other.
+One essential communication skill is to remember that neither of you are mind readers, no matter how long you’ve known each other.
+Expecting your partner to be a mind reader will only lead them to constant overthinking, which will only worsen your communication over time.
 If you feel like your partner should know better or change, use “I” statements and let them know what is specifically upsetting you and what you need instead of pointing blame or assuming.
 Any assumptions that you throw out about your partner are like grenades that can quickly escalate a disagreement to a fight.
 Try to eliminate using definite articles of “never” and “always” when discussing your concerns.
 Over-generalizations don’t leave room for nuance, and will have your partner feeling unappreciated for any times they did the thing you’re pointing out.
 It will also make them a lot less likely to do it again.

 When should you seek counseling for fighting?